On Average in Pennsylvania:

 - 1 out of every 159 people was injured in a reportable traffic crash.

 The representation you choose matters!
-Our partners handle multi-million dollar cases every year yet they follow every single case – no matter how large or small.
+Our partners handle multi-million dollar cases every year yet they follow up on every single case – no matter how large or small.

 If you have been involved in a serious accident, you are likely overwhelmed and unsure of what to do or where to turn.